 - Do not use this medicine together with delavirdine.

-- Tell your doctor if you are using St John's wort, amiodarone, quinidine, aspirin, chlordiazepoxide, cyclosporine, diazepam, digoxin, disulfiram, folic acid, furosemide, isoniazid, methylphenidate, nisoldipine, reserpine, theophylline, tolbutamide, or vitamin D.
+- Tell your doctor if you are using St John's wort, albendazole, amiodarone, aspirin, chlordiazepoxide, cyclosporine, diazepam, diazoxide, digoxin, disulfiram, folic acid, furosemide, isoniazid, methylphenidate, nisoldipine, praziquantel, quinidine, reserpine, rifampin, theophylline, tolbutamide, or vitamin D.

-- Tell your doctor if you are using cancer medicine, birth control pills, medicine to treat an infection (including a sulfa drug, medicine to treat HIV/AIDS, or medicine for a fungus infection), a steroid medicine (such as hydrocortisone, methylprednisolone, prednisone), medicine to lower cholesterol, medicine to treat depression, a phenothiazine medicine (such as chlorpromazine, perphenazine, promethazine, prochlorperazine, thioridazine), a blood thinner (such as warfarin), or stomach medicine.
+- Tell your doctor if you are using cancer medicine, birth control pills, medicine to treat an infection (including a sulfa drug, medicine to treat HIV/AIDS, or medicine for a fungus infection), a steroid medicine, medicine to lower cholesterol, medicine to treat depression, a phenothiazine medicine, a blood thinner (such as ticlopidine, warfarin), or stomach medicine.

 - Do not drink alcohol while you are using this medicine.